Stanhope Gardens

 Stanhope Gardens has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified eight projects likely affecting the region.
-Notable initiatives include Essentia Smart Townhomes by Mulpha Norwest, Bella Vista and Kellyville TOD Accelerated Precincts, Stanhope Gardens Village Centre, and The Ponds High School Upgrade.
-Relevant projects are detailed below.
+Local infrastructure changes significantly impact an area's performance.
+AreaSearch identified eight projects likely affecting the area.
+Notable ones are Essentia Smart Townhomes by Mulpha Norwest, Bella Vista and Kellyville TOD Accelerated Precincts, Stanhope Gardens Village Centre, and The Ponds High School Upgrade.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.